-1 A BILL TO BE ENTITLED 2

-AN ACT TO AMEND THE CONSTITUTION TO CHANGE THE COMPOSITION OF BOARD OF EDUCATION.
-TO THE STATE MAKE THE SUPERINTENDENT OF PUBLIC INSTRUCTION AN APPOINTEE OF THE STATE BOARD OF EDUCATION, AND TO MAKE CORRESPONDING STATUTORY CHANGES.
+A BILL TO BE ENTITLED 1 2 AN ACT TO AMEND THE CONSTITUTION TO CHANGE THE COMPOSITION EDUCATION.
+3 THE STATE BOARD OF TO MAKE SUPERINTENDENT OF PUBLIC INSTRUCTION AN APPOINTEE OF THE 4 5 STATE BOARD OF EDUCATION, AND TO MAKE CORRESPONDING

-The General Assembly of North Carolina enacts:
+6 STATUTORY CHANGES.7 The General Assembly of North Carolina enacts:

 Section 1.
-Section 4 of Article IX of the Constitution reads as rewritten: "Sec.
+Section 4 of Article IX of the Constitution reads as rewritten:

+"Sec.
 4. State Board of Education.

-The State Board of Education shall consist of the Lieutenant (1) Board.
-Governor, the Treasurer, and eleven members appointed by the Governor, subject to confirmation by the General Assembly in joint session, six members appointed by the Governor, six members appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate, and six members appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives.
-The General Assembly shall divide the State into eight educational districts, of the appointive members of the Board, one shall be appointed elected from each of the eight educational districts and three shall be appointed from the State at large.
-Appointments Terms shall be for overlapping terms of eight years. four years, except that three of the initial members appointed by the Governor, three of the initial members appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate, and three of the initial members appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives, shall serve for a two-23 year term.
-Appointments to fill vacancies shall be made by the Governor for the unexpired terms and shall not be subject to confirmation. as provided by law.
+(1) Board.
+The State Board of Education shall consist of the Lieutenant Governor, the Treasurer, and eleven members appointed by the Governor, subject to confirmation by the General Assembly in joint session, nine members appointed by the Governor, four members appointed by the General Assembly upon the recommendation of the President Pro Tempore of the Senate, and four members appointed by the General Assembly upon the recommendation of the Speaker of the House of Representatives.
+The General Assembly shall divide the State into eight educational districts, districts, of the appointive members of the Board, one shall be appointed Of the Governor's nine appointees, one shall be appointed from each of the eight educational districts and three one shall be appointed from the State at large.
+Appointments-Terms shall be for overlapping terms of eight years. four years, except as provided by statute.
+The General Assembly may provide by statute for any qualifications of Board members and any fill vacancies shall be made by the Governor for the unexpired terms and shall not be subject to confirmation. as provided by law.